DePayFi/widgets/README.md

 ## Demo

-Use the DePay Configurator here: https://app.depay.fi/ (Integrations -> New Integration)
+Use the DePay Configurator here: https://app.depay.fi/integrations/new

 ## Support